felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Well, here it is.
 This is the moment when my mind clicked and realized *I* had learning anxiety.
-Before writing it down and seeing it with my own eyes for the first time --- "learning anxiety" --- this is a concept that felt somewhat alien to me.
+Before writing it down and seeing it with my own eyes for the first time --- "learning anxiety" --- I had never heard of that concept before.
+It was completely alien to me.
 While it did make logical sense and described accurately how I felt, how could I claim to have learning anxiety if I had a Masters in Physics?
 Clearly, I had above average learning abilities, right?
 I felt like I had no excuse to feel the way I was feeling.